Nonplanar minimal spheres in ellipsoids of revolution: Introduction

 The reflection about a coordinate hyperplane $x_i=0$ is an isometry of $E(a,b,c,d)$, so its fixed point set $\Sigma_i(a):=E(a,b,c,d)\cap \{x_i=0\}$ is a totally geodesic (in particular, minimal) $2$-sphere.
 Henceforth, we refer to these as \emph{planar} minimal $2$-spheres.

 The following problem was proposed by Yau~\cite[p.~127]{yau-prob}:

 \begin{prob*}[Yau, 1987] Are all minimal $2$-spheres in $E(a,b,c,d)$ planar? \end{prob*}

 Let us mention two motivations for this problem.
 First, a well-known theorem of Almgren~\cite{almgren} implies an affirmative answer if $a=b=c=d$.
 Second, by the solution to Smale's Conjecture~\cite{hatcher,bamler-kleiner}, the space of embedded $2$-spheres in $S^3$ deformation retracts onto $\R P^3$; so, heuristically applying Morse theory to the area functional on this space, one expects at least $4$ embedded minimal $2$-spheres in any Riemannian manifold diffeomorphic to $S^3$.
+(This expectation has been recently proved for bumpy metrics in \cite{wangzhou}.)
 Under that expectation, in analogy with $2$-dimensional ellipsoids in $\R^3$ with distinct semiaxes having the least possible number of simple closed geodesics, Yau's problem asks whether $E(a,b,c,d)$ has the least possible number of minimal $2$-spheres, if the semiaxes are all distinct.

 A negative answer to Yau's problem for sufficiently elongated ellipsoids was given by Haslhofer and Ketover~\cite[Thm~1.5]{hk}.
 Namely, using Min-Max Theory and Mean Curvature Flow, they established the existence of \emph{at least one} nonplanar embedded minimal $2$-sphere in $E(a,b,c,d)$, provided $a$ is sufficiently large, for fixed $b,c,d$.
 Our main results refine this negative answer under a symmetry assumption: